 Beyond the preemie stage, however, normally-sized newborns are likely to fit very well, as long as you use the included infant insert.
 Remember that the harness straps are supposed to be at or below the shoulders when a child is rear-facing and above the shoulders when forward-facing.
 The harness straps also need to be tightened sufficiently to the point where you wouldn’t be able to pinch the webbing between your fingers at the shoulder.
 You can read about these and other common car seat installation errors here.

 Beyond infancy, you’re going to be able to rear-face most children until 5 or even beyond in this seat before needing to turn them forward-facing.
-The fact that there isn’t a specific height limit while rear-facing is great, even though parents will typically go by the 1″ rule anyway (at least 1″ of shell above the head of the child) when determining if a child can still fit in a seat by height while rear-facing.
-I’d estimate the actual rear-facing height limit to be 49″ (the forward-facing height limit), which is significantly beyond any other seat I’m aware of on the market.
+The specific height limit while rear-facing is 49″, even though parents will typically go by the 1″ rule anyway (at least 1″ of shell above the head of the child) when determining if a child can still fit in a seat by height while rear-facing.
+The actual rear-facing height limit to be 49″ is the same as the forward-facing height limit, which is significantly beyond any other seat I’m aware of on the market.

 There are a couple of oddities related to the Extend2Fit due to its design.
 One is that you could potentially run out of height room forward-facing with a tall and light child before running out of room rear-facing.
-This is because of the aforementioned lack of a height limit rear-facing combined with a 49″ height limit while forward-facing.
 Given the benefits of rear-facing vs forward-facing, however, this isn’t really a disadvantage, but rather another reason to keep rear-facing.